 I personally like to use Quora.
-It gives me an idea of what my target audience is talking about, and I can learn from experts in the process.
-If I were to write a book or course, the ideas on Quora will be helpful.
+It gives me an idea of what my target audience is talking about and I can learn from experts in the process.
+If I were to write a book or course, the ideas on Quora would be helpful.
 Here are the basic steps:

 Step #2: Analyze the result with the most answers.
 Click the most interesting or relevant headline and read the answers from users.